- Why is education not effective without gamification? Psychology, social impact, and the technology hidden behind

 Simulation Software for education by functionality

-Agent simulation software is used to allocate certain functions, responsibilities and behaviours to a user.
-Thus, people find themselves in environments where they are to interact with other people or objects, for example, at art gallery simulation people would go through exhibition halls, choose paintings and learn about the authors.
+Agent simulation software is used to allocate certain functions, responsibilities, and behaviors to a user.
+Thus, people find themselves in environments where they are to interact with other people or objects.
+For example, at art gallery simulation people would go through exhibition halls, choose paintings, and learn about the authors.

-Simulation software for instructional education is used for teaching how to operate, compose and decompose, create engaging equipment, design or pieces of work.
-Its purpose is to facilitate close-to-life practice, reacting to users mistakes and simulating exact causes of failures so if they happen in real life.
-Some examples of software simulation for engineering, constructing and design:
+Simulation software for instructional education is used to teach how to operate, compose and decompose, create engaging equipment, design pieces of work.
+Its purpose is to facilitate close-to-life practice, react to users’ mistakes and simulate exact causes of failures so if they happen in real life.
+Some examples of software simulation for engineering, construction, and design:

 - Ansys – company specializes in multiphysics engineering simulation and 3D design software

-- CATIA – a unique multi-platform was developed by the French company Dassault Système and is used to create computer-aided design, computer-aided manufacturing, computer-aided engineering, PLM and 3D
+- CATIA – a unique multi-platform was developed by the French company Dassault Système and is used to create a computer-aided design, manufacturing, engineering, PLM, and 3D

 - Pilot training computer simulation